 Tieguanyin tea—pronounced Ti Kwan Yin and translates to "Iron Goddess"—is a type of oolong that is lightly oxidized and is golden green/yellow in color.
 Despite the "Green" in its name, it is not a green tea.
 Green tea refers to tea that is heated early in production to avoid oxidation.
 That's how green tea retains its color and fresh taste.
 It's important to know that there is a difference.

-Comparatively, Qilan tea—pronounced Ki Lan—is probably what you're used to seeing at restaurants.
-While it's likely not exactly what they serve, it is produced similarly to most oolongs with the exception that it is a high mountain tea from Wuyi.
+Comparatively, Qilan tea—pronounced Ki Lan—is similar to what you're used to seeing at restaurants.
+While it's unlikely the tea they specifically serve, it is produced similarly.

 That's pretty much all there is to these teas.
 If you prefer milder oolongs and like a little caffeine, then these teas are for you.
 Ready to try them for yourself?
 Head over to our Premium Oolongs and use promo code: OOLALA for 10% off.